the1lab/1lab/src/Cat/Instances/Shape/Involution.lagda.md

   is-prop→pathp (λ _ → squash) (inc id-iso) _
 ```

-However, it is *not* univalent, due to the mismatch between automorphisms
+However, it is *not* univalent, since its only object has more internal
-and paths between objects.
-If the walking involution was univalent, then
-we would have an isomorphism between paths in the unit type and
-automorphisms.
-However, as we just saw, there are 2 distinct automorphisms,
-yet the unit type is a proposition.
+automorphisms than it has loops.
+By definition, univalence for the
+walking involution would mean that there are two paths $\tt{tt} \equiv
+\tt{tt}$ in the booleans: but this contradicts the booleans being a set.

 ```agda
 ∙⤮∙-not-univalent : ¬ is-category ∙⤮∙